burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 #### Unless they aren't...

-There is another way to create Symbol and it's called
+There is another way to create Symbol, and it's called

 ```javascript
 Symbol.for('id');